repospocket/DealershipGUI/README.md

 2) Enter "java -jar .\DealershipCMD.jar" and press enter.

 ToDo:
-#Add function SAVE to write changes to cars.txt file.
+#Add function SAVE to write changes to cars.txt file. (done)
-part 1 - switched to csv and added readcsv function
+part 1 - switched to csv and added readcsv function. (done)
 #Prevent Clear filters function from reseting inventory.
+#Add button to view sales history and save it on a text file.
+#Return any bought car not only the last.
 ![example](dealership.gif)
 ![example](dealercmd.jpeg)